 This year, a number of brokers with account holders who are stockholders of our company will be "householding" our proxy materials and Notice.
 A single proxy statement or Notice may be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once a stockholder has received notification from its broker that it will be "householding" communications to such stockholder's address, "householding" will continue until such stockholder is notified otherwise or until such stockholder notifies its broker or us that it no longer wishes to participate in "householding."
-If, at any time, a stockholder no longer wishes to participate in "householding" and would prefer to receive a separate copy of the 2015 proxy statement and 2014 annual report, or of the Notice, and/or wishes to receive separate copies of these documents in the future such stockholder may (1) notify its broker or (2) direct its written or oral request to: OPKO Health, Inc., Corporate Secretary, 4400 Biscayne Blvd., Miami, Florida 33137, (305) 575-4100.
-Upon written or oral request, we will deliver promptly a separate copy of the 2015 proxy statement and 2014 annual report or Notice to any stockholder at a shared address to which a single copy of any of these documents was delivered.
+If, at any time, a stockholder no longer wishes to participate in "householding" and would prefer to receive a separate copy of the 2017 proxy statement and 2016 annual report, or of the Notice, and/or wishes to receive separate copies of these documents in the future, or if, at any time, stockholders who share an address and receive separate copies of the 2017 proxy statement and 2016 annual report, who would like to receive a single copy of these documents, or of the Notice, in the future, such stockholder or stockholders may (1) notify its broker or (2) direct its written or oral request to: OPKO Health, Inc., Corporate Secretary, 4400 Biscayne Blvd., Miami, Florida 33137, (305) 575-4100.

+Upon written or oral request of a stockholder at a shared address to which a single copy of the 2017 proxy statement and 2016 annual report or Notice was delivered, we will deliver promptly separate copies of these documents.

+PROXY

-PROXY OPKO HEALTH, INC. 4400 Biscayne Blvd.
+OPKO HEALTH, INC. 4400 Biscayne Blvd.
 Miami, Florida 33137

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS JUNE 18, 2015
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 15, 2017

-The undersigned hereby appoints Steven D. Rubin and Adam Logal, and each of them severally, as proxies of the undersigned, each with full power to appoint his substitute, to represent the undersigned at the Annual Meeting of Stockholders of OPKO Health, Inc. ("OPKO" or the "Company") to be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida 33137, on June 18, 2015, beginning at 10:00 a.m., local time, and at any adjournments thereof, and to vote thereat all shares of common stock of the Company held of record by the undersigned at the close of business on April 20, 2015, in accordance with the instructions set forth on this proxy card and, in their discretion, to vote such shares on any other business as may properly come before the meeting and on matters incident to the conduct of the meeting.
+The undersigned hereby appoints Steven D. Rubin and Adam Logal, and each of them severally, as proxies of the undersigned, each with full power to appoint his substitute, to represent the undersigned at the Annual Meeting of Stockholders of OPKO Health, Inc. ("OPKO" or the "Company") to be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida 33137, on June 15, 2017, beginning at 10:00 a.m., local time, and at any adjournments thereof, and to vote thereat all shares of common stock of the Company held of record by the undersigned at the close of business on April 20, 2017, in accordance with the instructions set forth on this proxy card and, in their discretion, to vote such shares on any other business as may properly come before the meeting and on matters incident to the conduct of the meeting.
 Any proxy heretofore given by the undersigned with respect to such stock is hereby revoked.